-Protecting Your Home and Assets from Nursing Care Costs –
+Protecting Your Home From Care Costs

 Many people are concerned about the implications of the Community Care Act 1990 and associated Government Regulations and Guidelines.
-They are concerned that should they need to become permanently resident in a residential or nursing home, the local authority may use their property to pay for such care, either by seeking for its sale or by placing a charge against the property until it is sold.
+They are concerned that should they need to become permanently resident in a residential or nursing home, the local authority may use their property to pay for such care.
+Either by seeking for its sale or by placing a charge against the property until it is sold.

-The regulations as to exactly what each individual may be expected to contribute are complex, this is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property or even all of it from this possibility.
+The regulations as to exactly what each individual may be expected to contribute are complex.
+This is not intended to be a guide to that, but rather to explain how by writing your wills you may take steps to protect at least half of the value of your property.
+Or, even all of it from this possibility.

 For many people, with saving over £23,250 this is a real concern.
 The value of any property is included in assessing the savings of any person needing care, with the following significant exceptions:

-For the first 12 weeks care;
+For the first 12 weeks of care;

-- If the spouse or partner (or another dependent person, such as a handicapped or minor child) is still resident in the property
+- If the spouse or partner (or another dependent person, such as a handicapped or minor child) is still resident in the property.

-- Leave themselves vulnerable to circumstances beyond their own control, for example where the donor’s child divorces or even becomes bankrupt.
+- Leave themselves vulnerable to circumstances beyond their own control.
+For example, where the donor’s child divorces or even becomes bankrupt.

 - You may need to pay rent to your child for now living in their property, and they would pay income tax on such rent.

-Solution: Care Fee Will – Where a couple own a property jointly (with or without a mortgage), they may use their Wills to each gift their share in that property to (usually) their own children.
-To do so, they must first ensure that their property is owned as tenancy-in-common, which gives them each a share in the property to leave joint ownership normally means that the property will automatically pass to the survivor, which would leave the survivor in the unfortunate position of the sole owner as described above.
-Therefore, if the property is not already registered as tenants, a severance is necessary.
-This makes no difference to the situation while both owners
+Where a couple own a property jointly (with or without a mortgage), they may use their Wills to each gift their share in that property to (usually) their own children.
+To do so, they must first ensure that their property is owned as tenancy-in-common, which gives them each a share in the property to leave.
+Joint ownership normally means that the property will automatically pass to the survivor.
+This would leave the survivor in the unfortunate position of the sole owner, as described above.

-This means that should the surviving spouse or partner then need long term residential care, only half the property is owned by that spouse or partner, the half already given away is protected from the local authority.
+This means that should the surviving spouse or partner then need long term residential care, only half the property is owned by that spouse or partner.
+The half already given away is then protected from the local authority.

-Advantages – As long as both spouses/partners are alive, there is no change as nothing is given away at this stage.
+- As long as both spouses/partners are alive, there is no change as nothing is given away at this stage.
 They are free to sell the property at any time, retaining complete control over it.

-The survivor will also be one of the Trustees of the trust created, with another person trusted by both parties, giving them some control over their future.
+- The survivor will also be one of the Trustees of the trust created, with another person trusted by both parties, giving them some control over their future.

-As the gift has been made by the deceased, it is not a gift from the owner needing care, so is not covered by the deliberate deprivation rules outlined above.
+- As the gift has been made by the deceased, it is not a gift from the owner needing care, so is not covered by the deliberate deprivation rules outlined above.